 The third property, very close to the previous one, is called Cueva de Cuevas in order to its own raison d'être, which is nothing other than to serve as a container to complete replicas of three important rock galleries.
 Exact copies made using natural dyes, made with the same materials as the prehistoric ones; the limestone of walls and ceilings has the same cracks and luminous reflections as the real ones, and the structure, humidity, darkness and silence have been reproduced.
 In a visit of about 25 minutes duration, the three rooms are covered, starting with the Gallery of the Horses of Tito Bustillo where you can appreciate the rich polychrome used in this type of representations.
 From this room a trip of 700 kilometers is made the Cave of Niaux, in France, to contemplate the Black Hall, where you can see more defined and perfectly outlined drawings.
 From this second room we return to Asturias to observe the reproduction of the Camarín de la Cueva de Candamo, where it is explained to us how those first artists not only looked for an image, but also they were worried especially by the location of their works and the relief of the walls where they realized them.
 During the whole visit we walk through an uneven and uneven ground and the quías require, as in the original caves, lanterns to make their explanations.

-In short, «The Park of the Prehistory of Teverga is unique and the replicas, extraordinary».
-That is the opinion of Jean Clottes, responsible for the scientific study of the cave of Chauvet and a great expert on the art of Lascaux or Niaux caverns, among others.
-Clottes has been a general curator of French heritage and is currently president of the International Rock Art Committee.Text: © Ramón Molleda for desdeasturias.com
+Ultimately, "The Teverga Prehistory Park is unique and the replicas are extraordinary".
+That is the opinion of Jean Clottes, responsible for the scientific study of the Chauvet cave and a great connoisseur of the art of the Lascaux or Niaux caves, among others.
+Clottes has been a general conservator of French Heritage and is currently President of the International Committee for Rock Art.

 San Salvador de Alesga, s / n.